Münsterhof

-Münsterhof (literally: Fraumünster abbey courtyard) is a town square situated in the Lindenhof quarter in the historical center of Zürich, Switzerland.
-Münsterhof is the largest town square within the Altstadt (old town) of Zürich, and is surrounded by medieval buildings.
-The area forms part of the southern extension of the Quaianlagen promenades of Zürich's lakefront.
+Münsterhof (literally: Fraumünster abbey courtyard) is a town square situated in the Lindenhof quarter in the historical center of Zurich, Switzerland.
+It is the largest town square within the Altstadt (old town) of Zurich and is surrounded by medieval buildings.
+The area forms part of the southern extension of the Quaianlagen promenades along Lake Zurich.

 Geography

-Münsterhof is located in front of the Fraumünster church, and lies a short distance from the Münsterbrücke bridge which leads eastwards across the river Limmat to the Limmatquai and Grossmünster church beyond.
-It is surrounded by medieval buildings, among which are several guild houses, including zur Waag, the former Kämbel guild house, and the art museum Zunfthaus zur Meisen.
-This area forms part of the southern extension of the Quaianlagen promenades that were built between 1881 and 1887.
+Münsterhof is located in front of the Fraumünster and lies a short distance from the Münsterbrücke, a bridge which leads eastwards across the river Limmat to the Limmatquai and Grossmünster beyond.
+It is surrounded by medieval buildings, among which are several guild houses, including Zunfthaus zur Waag, the former Kämbel guild house and the art museum Zunfthaus zur Meisen.
+This area forms part of the southern extension of the Quaianlagen promenades which were built between 1881 and 1887.

-Münsterhof is the biggest town square within the former medieval town walls of Zürich.
-It is part of the historical core of the medieval town of Zürich, previously the Celtic-Roman Turicum.
+Münsterhof is the largest town square within the former medieval town walls of Zurich.
+It is part of the historical core of the medieval town, previously the Celtic-Roman "Turicum".

 Transportation

-Public transport from this area includes the Zürich tram lines 2, 4 and 15, as well as the Zürichsee-Schifffahrtsgesellschaft (ZSG) and its Limmat river tour boats towards Zürichhorn.
-Automobile transportation is limited because the area is part of the pedestrian zone of Zürich.
+Public transport from this area includes the Zurich tram lines 2, 4 and 15, as well as the Zurichsee-Schifffahrtsgesellschaft (ZSG) and its Limmat river tour boats towards Zurichhorn.
+Automobile transportation is limited because the area is part of the pedestrian zone of Zurich.
 It is limited to road transport use between lower Limmatquai and Bellevueplatz, upstream on the Limmat.
 Since 25 September 2004, the driving of motor vehicles, motorcycles and scooters is restricted, except for goods deliveries, police vehicles, postal delivery services, medical doctors and emergency services.